judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - lol: he fired a district head via WhatsApp
 - Has 13k employees but has only met 12 of them because the governor's office was burned down and everyone is scattered.
 He only needs ten people to get the job done.

-{% cloudinary /assets/images/2015/10/hany-el-missery-governor-alexandria-cairo.jpeg caption="" alt="" %}
+{% cloudinary post-image /assets/images/2015/10/hany-el-missery-governor-alexandria-cairo.jpeg caption="" alt="" %}

 ### Sunday, October 25, 2015 (Alexandria)